 SMS marketing tips for small businesses

-By 2025, 80 percent of customer service organizations will switch from native mobile apps to text messaging for improved customer experience.
+By 2025, 80 percent of customer service organisations will switch from native mobile apps to text messaging for improved customer experience.
 The unique benefits of text message marketing make it an excellent fit for small businesses.